scikibu/SL_Road/README.md

   This folder includes all the csv files recorded so far with iPhones.
 The *gps files* provides data about coorinates, speed meanwhile the *sj files* provides data about acceleration.

+5. **`final_file`** :
+  This folder contains the files that has been processed and represents the final dataframes on which our analysis will be applied